Introduction to Hydrofoiling

 At Snowdonia Watersports...

 As a shop we are keeping an eye on the growth of foiling.
 We have access to suppliers who distribute foiling equipment so we could potentially hold stock in the shop if we felt there was a market for it.
-As things currently stand we consider it a fun challenge for staff development and we are not planning to add any foiling equipment to our kit hire option.
+As things currently stand we consider it a fun challenge for staff development and we hope more people will be keen to give it a try.